thalvari/SpamReviewGenerator/docs/project_report.md

 ## 1 Introduction

 Our project SpamReviewGenerator generates new unique reviews based on existing reviews, we have also done sentiment analysis for our datasets and evaluated how spammy our generated reviews are.
 The steps of our project are detailed further later in this report.
-The purpose of the project is to explore algorithmic techniques behind the ubiquitous Internet bots of our day, as well as attempting to detect fraudulent content therby created.
+The purpose of the project is to explore algorithmic techniques behind the ubiquitous Internet bots of our day, as well as attempting to detect fraudulent content thereby created.
 We originally had multiple ideas for our project and we brainstormed for a while before settling for our idea.
 We picked this idea because it seemed to be one we could realistically implement within the allocated time and because the idea seemed interesting and amusing.